alacasta/gpu-SAC/README.md

 In the [wiki](https://github.com/alacasta/gpu-SAC/wiki/Computational-Performance) you will find results on different architectures.
 You are also invited to include your results as well.

 ## Files
-- __GPU-SAC.c__ Testing application.
+- __GPU-SAC.c__ Test application.
 It can be compiled using the Makefile
 - __LICENSE.txt__ License of the project
 - __Makefile.mak__ Contains the rules for the __make__ command.
 - __src__